CodeDD-ai/codedd-cli/README.md

 # CodeDD CLI - GITHUB TEST REPOSITORY
+# THIS IS NOT THE REAL CODEDD CLI REPOSITORY.
+THE REAL ONE IS HOSTED ON GITLAB

 **Run code audits from your terminal.** The CodeDD CLI lets you define scope locally, run file-level and complexity analysis on your machine (using your own LLM API keys), and sync results to [CodeDD](https://codedd.ai) for consolidation, recommendations, and dashboards.